CryptoAdvised/gunz-chain/README.md

 4. You can also run GunZ.exe on Linux using Wine.
 Currently everything seems to work, but text rendering is broken and text is unreadable.
 5. Register a test account within the client and login.

 **Note: to play with someone simply change the ip address in config.xml to access the other person server.
-Don't forge to forward ports 6000 and 8900.**
+Don't forget to forward ports 6000 and 8900.**

 # Contact
 Feel free to post any issue in the issues section.